IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 benchmarking data.
 In the case of `xorByteString` we assume that the time taken will be linear in the minimum of the sizes of the arguments (ie, the arguments of the new builtin).
-It is often worthwhile to plot the benchmark data and experiment with it in order to check that in has the form expected when the basic shape of the costing function was selected (Steps 1, 3 and 6).
+It is often worthwhile to plot the benchmark data and experiment with it in order to check that it has the form expected when the basic shape of the costing function was selected (Steps 1, 3 and 6).
 For example, we have assumed that the execution time of `xorByteString` is linear in the _minimum_ of the argument sizes since the function stops when it gets to the end of the smaller argument, but note that we call `unpack` on both arguments and that this takes linear time.
 Examination of benchmark results might reveal that if one input is very large then the unpacking step will dominate the execution time, and if this is the case it might be more sensible to use a model linear in the _maximum_ of the input sizes.
 In general, think carefully about the structure of the model and issues such as whether the raw data might need to have outliers discarded or whether only some subset of the data should be used to arrive at an accurate worst-case model.